jclo/face_recognition/README.md

           raise Exception('Sorry, only mtcnn and dlib decoders are allowed!')

       # Then, convert the face image from (224, 224, 3) to four dimensions,
-      # the amplitude from 0 - 255 to -127.5 - +127.5.
-Finally, perform the
+      # and the amplitude from 0 - 255 to -127.5 - +127.5.
+Finally, perform
-      # predictions and convert these predictions to an human readable
+      # the predictions and convert these predictions to an human readable
       # information.
       x = face - 127.5
       image = np.expand_dims(x, axis=0)